 In their continuing efforts to help resolve identity theft-related problems, this information is shared with other government agencies, consumer reporting agencies and companies where the fraud was perpetrated.

-Should you become a victim of identity theft or if you believe your Regions Bank account information may have been compromised, please download the Regions Identity Theft Kit (en Español) immediately so that we can submit your case to the Identity Theft Assistance Center (ITAC) 1 to assist in clearing your records.
-Please complete and return the signature page and the Uniform Affidavit for Identity Theft by faxingit locally to (205) 261-5642 or toll free to 1-866-209-5924 or by mail to:
+Should you become a victim of identity theft or if you believe your Regions Bank account information may have been compromised, please download the Regions Identity Theft Kit (en Español) immediately so that we can process the claim.

 - Walk you through your credit report to identify other suspicious accounts